Butti bin Suhail Al Maktoum: Rule

-Early in his rule, Butti was called to intervene in a conflict between Abu Dhabi and the influential Bani Qitab tribe, which had broken out the year before.
+Early in his reign, Butti was called to intervene in the ongoing conflict between Abu Dhabi and the influential Bani Qitab tribe which had broken out the year before.
 With the Sheikhs of Umm Al Quwain and Sharjah also involved, a general meeting of Rulers was called at Khawaneej which resulted in a settlement of the dispute in April 1906.
-However, in the following year the dispute flared up again with Dubai and Abu Dhabi, together with Sharjah, pitted against Umm Al Quwain.
+However, in the following year the dispute flared up again with Dubai and Abu Dhabi, together with Sharjah, pitted against Umm Al Qawain.
 This resulted in a final agreement in which Sheikh Butti represented both Dubai and Abu Dhabi.

-Dubai continued to be a thriving and expanding port: by 1907, J. G. Lorimer notes that 335 pearling boats were operating from the town (compared to 183 from Sharjah and 25 from Al Heera.
+Dubai continued to be a thriving and expanding port: by 1907, Lorimer notes that 335 pearling boats were operating from the town (compared to 183 from Sharjah and 25 from Al Heera.
 Only Abu Dhabi was a larger pearling port on the Trucial Coast, sending 410 boats to the pearl beds.

 The 'great storm' of 1908 struck the pearling boats of Dubai and the coastal emirates towards the end of the pearling season that year, resulting in the loss of a dozen boats and over 100 men.
 The disaster was a major setback for Dubai, with many families losing their breadwinner and merchants facing financial ruin.
 These losses came at a time when the tribes of the interior were also experiencing poverty.
 In a letter to the Sultan of Muscat in 1911, Butti laments, 'Misery and poverty are raging among them, with the result that they are struggling, looting and killing among themselves.'

-The Hyacinth incident
+HMS Hyacinth incident

-In 1903, Butti had travelled with Sheikh Maktoum to Sharjah at the invitation of British Viceroy and Governor-General of India, George Curzon, to a Durbar, held on 21 November, at which Curzon delivered a speech reminding the assembled Sheikhs of the benefits of the Pax Britannica.
-The memory would have struck Butti as ironic when, seven years later, British troops were involved in a vicious confrontation in Dubai, killing 37 of his people.
+In 1903, Butti had travelled with Sheikh Maktoum to Sharjah at the invitation of British Viceroy and Governor-General of India, George Curzon, to a Durbar, held on 21 November, at which Curzon delivered a speech reminding the assembled Sheikhs of the benefits of the 'Pax Britannica'.
+The memory would have struck Butti as ironic when, seven years later, British troops were involved in a vicious firefight in Dubai, killing 37 of his people.